grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Percy blows the fuel ballast)

 "The fuel ballast?"
 Percy asked Hemi.
+There was nothing else.

 "Yes, I think we should dump the diesel.
 Even if we get to the surface, we could lose the boat if the cargo hold keeps flooding and we can not figure out how to empty it.
 That is a bigger risk than not having enough fuel to get to a port if we do manage to keep the boat on the surface."

 Captain Percy considered.
 But sometimes considerations are meaningless.
 They had passed the point of developing a strategy to evade their pursuers.
-For a submarine captain, the situation she now faced was was reduced to a single consideration: get to the surface at any cost.
-Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel fuel in the ocean --- did not require any time to weigh factors.
+For a submarine captain, the situation she now faced was was reduced to a single factor: get to the surface at any cost.
+Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel fuel in the ocean --- did not require any time to weigh options.

 "OK Hemi.
 Come up here.
 Keep her under control.
 I'll blow the fuel ballast myself."

 There were in fact two long thin toolboxes bolted to the wall at the emergency blow station.
 One had the main ballast tank blow wrench, which Hemi had already used.
 The second toolbox was padlocked.
 It contained the fuel ballast blow wrench.
 Just like the main ballast, the fuel tanks could be blown out with high pressure air as well.
-The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left them without fuel.
+The difference being that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left the boat stranded and unable to maneuver.

-Captain Percy was the only person who carried the key to this second toolbox, to ensure the fuel tanks would not ever be blow accidentally.
+Captain Percy was the only person who carried the key to this second toolbox, to ensure the fuel tanks could never be blown accidentally.
 She unlocked the toolbox and withdrew another wrapped wrench the same length as the tank blow wrench.
 But this one had a special 5-sided socket that would only fit the nut to open the air line into the fuel ballast tanks --- the fuel ballast could not be blown out with a normal wrench.

 She pushed the emergency blow alarm button again and with the klaxon whining fit the wrench onto one one of the special nuts controlling the valve in the air pipe.
 Percy was pretty sure these valves had never been turned before, not even in a drill.
 They had been painted over many times during the decades the _Prospect_ had been operating.
 She put all of her weight onto the end of the lever and let out a long groan, but couldn't budge it.
-She reached for a spare length of pipe kept in the main ballast wrench toolbox and slipped it over the handle of the wrench to get some more leverage.
+She reached for a spare length of pipe that lay mostly forgotten on top of one of the high-pressure pipes against the wall and slipped it over the handle of the wrench to get some more leverage.

-It slowly turned under all her weight, one-quarter turn to stop at the open position.
+It slowly turned under all her weight.
+One-quarter turn to the stop at the open position.

 Another rush of high pressure air pushed its tendrils through the ship.
-Their precious diesel fuel --- the only way to escape the lost emptiness of the ocean and return to port --- was pushed out into the deep waters of the ocean.
+Their precious diesel fuel --- the only way to escape the lost emptiness of the ocean and return to port --- was thrown away from them, out into the deep waters of the ocean.

 Percy could feel the _Prospect_ respond immediately.
 The angled deck under her feet leveled off, and the bow came up.
-She climbed up into the control room, which was extremely cramped with three people and a giant filling it.
+She climbed up into the control room, which was extremely cramped with three people and one giant filling it.

 "Now... now are we rising?"
 Percy asked after a few minutes.
 But she was looking at the same gauges as everyone else.
 She could read them as well as anyone else.

 Gregory was tentative.
 "We're... holding steady."
 He couldn't keep the fear out of his voice.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Hemi made a few adjustments on the tank trim control panel, and managed to get the _Prospect_ nice and level in the water, but could not get the depth gauge to move.
 They were still more than 90 meters from the surface.